 sqrt() function calculates the square root, and returns the value which is then assigned to variable

 b.
 This function is very simple, because it takes just one argument.

 Let’s run a function that can take multiple arguments:

 3.14159, and it has returned the value

 3. That’s because the default is to round to the nearest whole number.
-If we want more digits we can see how to do that by getting information about the
+If you want more digits you can see how to do that by getting information about the

 args(round) or look at the help for this function using